dimagi/commcare-hq/corehq/apps/analytics/README.md

 ### Kissmetrics

-TODO: expand?
+Used primarily by product team.

+Most A/B tests are tracked using client side Kissmetrics code, so [kissmetrix.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/static/analytix/js/kissmetrix.js) includes test setup.

-All kissmetrics actions can be done server side instead of client side using the `track_workflow` and `identify` functions in the [analytics tasks](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py) file. `track_workflow` is used to register events and accepts an optional argument to update properties as well. `identify` can be used if you are only looking to update a property.
+Most events are tracked client side using `<module>.track.event`.
+Some are done server side, using `track_workflow` and `identify` functions in the [analytics tasks](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py) file. `track_workflow` is used to register events and accepts an optional argument to update properties as well. `identify` can be used if you are only looking to update a property.
+From the data side, it doesn't matter whether the tracking was done on the client or the server.

 We track a few aggregated user properties on [Kissmetrics from server side](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py#L210).